LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

 ----------------

-In order to successfully create, manipulate, and save image files using the ``image`` methods, the user running the Lasso process must be allowed by the operating system to write and execute files inside the folder.
-To check folder permissions in Windows, right-click on the folder and select :menuselection:`Properties > Security`.
+In order to successfully create, manipulate, and save image files using the ``image_…`` methods, the user running the Lasso process must be allowed by the operating system to write and execute files inside the folder.
+To check folder permissions in Windows, right-click on the folder and select :menuselection:`Properties --> Security`.
 For OS X or Linux, use :command:`ls -al` from the command-line to check permissions and use the :command:`chmod` and :command:`chown` commands to adjust the permissions.
-(Refer to the :command:`ls`, :command:`chmod`, and :command:`chown` man pages for more information on their use).
+(Refer to the :manpage:`ls`, :manpage:`chmod`, and :manpage:`chown` man pages for more information on their use).